CyberSecurityClub/cyber-club/README.md

-# Cyber Security Club, City College of San Francisco
+# CCSF Cyber Club, City College of San Francisco
-Welcome to City College of San Francisco's Cyber Security Club's website project.
+Welcome to City College of San Francisco's CCSF Cyber Club's website project.
 The goal of this project is to create a one-stop shop for students and industry partners to learn about our organization, stay informed about our activities and also participate.

 <kbd>![alt text](img/homepage_screenshot.png "Home page screenshot")</kbd>